kah-ve/TrafficSignGAN/README.md

 ### [Traffic Sign GAN Google Colab Notebook](https://github.com/kah-ve/TrafficSignGAN/blob/master/TrafficSign_Conv2DGAN.ipynb)

 ## Introduction
 This is an (ongoing) extension of my fall semester senior project on Generative Adversarial Networks (GANs).
-This time I am exploring a problem in current autonomous vehicles where data is expensive to collect and label, and even with large amounts it, there is still the risk of misclassification errors.
+This time I am exploring a problem in current autonomous vehicles where data is expensive to collect and label, and even with large amounts of it, there still exists the risk of misclassification errors.

 In this project, I attempt to use the generator in the GAN architecture to create synthetic images of already collected and labeled traffic signs.
 The inspiration for the idea comes from the fact that GANs are capable of generating unique images and understanding the underlying distribution in data, as in the generation of new human faces with [Style GAN](https://arxiv.org/abs/1812.04948), which can be seen at work in this [interactive website](https://thispersondoesnotexist.com/).